Neon blue skull and crossbones outline glowing against a dark background.

 Red team and adversary simulation for Australian organisations

-dotSec conducts collaborative red team exercises designed for organisations with mature security controls.
-Rather than black-box engagements that measure OPSEC skill rather than defensive capability, dotSec structures engagements as multi-stage exercises where offensive and defensive teams work iteratively to validate and improve detection and response.
+Instead of black-box engagements that focus on low-value OPSEC skills, dotSec structures engagements as multi-stage exercises where offensive and defensive teams work collaboratively and iteratively to validate and improve detection and response.
 This produces more useful outcomes for organisations that have already invested in baseline security controls.

 How dotSec structures a red team engagement

-dotSec’s red team engagements are structured as multi-stage exercises with defined objectives at each stage.
+dotSec’s red/purple team engagements are structured as multi-stage exercises with defined objectives at each stage.
 Stages currently delivered include:

 • Active Directory Certificate Services (ADCS) misconfiguration assessment: certificate template and identity trust assessment for exploitable weaknesses, aligned to SpecterOps Certified Pre-Owned research.